samgusa/Sam-Greenhill-Portfolio/README.md

 Contract Position: Feb 2022 - May 2022

 Responsibilities:
-* Help make custom changes to the Dispo App
+* Designed effective, maintainable and reusable code for the Dispo app
 * Collaborate with backend and design teams to update and develop new features
+* Linked backend code to app using GraphQL
 * Helped move code base from UIKit to SwiftUI
 * Participate in team code reviews
-* Fix bugs
+* Diagnosed and fixed all application bugs to improve app ratings

 # My Projects: